 1. Welcome Responsibility

 By acknowledging your unique contribution to any interaction, you immediately take the encounter up several spiritual notches.
-Taking responsibility means not placing blame on others for things that happen, even if it seems they did something “wrong” (possibly a Pitta is thinking this, as placing blame is bit of a Pitta tendency).
+Taking responsibility means not placing blame on others for things that happen, even if it seems they did something “wrong” (possibly a Pitta is thinking this, as placing blame is a bit of a Pitta tendency).
 Taking this a step further is the idea that all things happen as they do for a reason.
 They are happening for us.

 3. Set Boundaries

-Setting boundaries is done to protect ourselves (or others) from becoming excessively triggered.
+Setting boundaries is done to protect yourself (or others) from becoming excessively triggered.
 They can also minimize the impact if triggering already happened.
 Setting boundaries is an act of compassion, as well as a sign of emotional maturity.